 As an extra preventative against warping, we insert red oak braces, also quarter-sawn, into dovetailed slots in the backs of the boards.
 Once again, due to being quarter-sawn, the braces are more stable and will not shrink in width as much as flat-sawn.

 True Gesso Finish

 True Gesso Boards Hand-made with Care

 The process of finishing the board at this point requires us to give much time and attention to detail.
-We’ve made the process our own and employ several techniques that are difficult to master, but give brilliant results.
-The finished white surface is as smooth as glass.
-The back receives a smooth shellac finish to seal the wood.
+We've made the process our own and employ several techniques that are difficult to master, but give brilliant results.
+The finished white surface is porcelain-smooth.
+The back is finished with shellac to seal the wood.
 If you are looking for the finest true gesso boards available, then look no further.